luiscoco/Azure_ACI_Deploy_.NET_7_Web_API/README.md

-# How to create a Docker image from a .NET 7 Web API and how to upload it to Azure Container Registry (ACR)
+# How to deploy a .NET 7 Web API in Azure Container Instance

 ## 1. Create an Azure Container Registry